Native to: Mexico and Central and South America

-Forms thickets and has a serious impact in native forests and open woodlands.
-Along with the strawberry guava and the Surinam cherry, also serves as a major host for the naturalized Caribbean fruit fly, which occasionally spreads to commercial citrus crops.
-FLEPPC Category I
+Aggressive suckering creates dense stands and animals consume the fruit distributing seeds across the landscape.
+Guava thickets have serious impacts in forests and open woodlands where they crowd out native plant species and can alter natural regimes.
+Along with the strawberry guava and the Surinam cherry, it serves as a major host for the naturalized Caribbean fruit fly, which occasionally spreads to commercial citrus crops.